DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 <!-- (4 January 1643 to 31 March 1727) -->

-Isaac Newton stands as one of the most brilliant intellects in history, credited with achieving the First Great Unification in physics and independently developing Calculus alongside Gottfried Wilhelm Leibniz.
+Isaac Newton stands as one of the most brilliant intellects in history, credited with achieving <span style="font-weight:bold;color:GoldenRod;">the First Great Unification in physics</span> and independently developing Calculus alongside Gottfried Wilhelm Leibniz.
 His seminal work, Philosophiæ Naturalis Principia Mathematica, is regarded as one of the most significant contributions to the field of science.
 Additionally, Newton was a deeply devout Christian.
 Isaac Newton was raised in the Church of England, an Anglican denomination within the broader Protestant tradition.

 <!-- Isaac Newton is one of the greatest minds the word has ever produced. responsible for the ***The First Great Unification in physics, and the invention of Calculus*** independently from Gottfried Wilhelm Leibniz.
 Philosophiæ Naturalis Principia Mathematica is considered one of the most important works in the history of science.
 Newton was a devout Christian. -->